 - All 12 tasks must be fulfilled in order to complete your Senior Project! - Extra credit (up to 5 points) can be earned by meeting the Research Check-In deadlines.
-(Note: all 12 pages of research must still be completed if you miss the deadlines!) - Students who earn an A+ for their final grade will be presented with a Senior Project High Distinction Award at Senior Awards night - Rubrics for the following assignments are on the following pages: Completed Research, Completed Applied Piece, Presentation, and Reflection Essay.
+(Note: all 15 pages of research must still be completed if you miss the deadlines!) - Students who earn an A+ will earn Honors Credit for Senior Project. - Students may also earn Senior Project Distinction Awards at Senior Awards night - Rubrics for the following assignments are on the following pages: Completed Research, Completed Applied Piece, Presentation, and Reflection Essay.